mangila/spring-o11y/README.md

 Spring boot web application demonstrating usage with OTel-collector to route to different o11y backends

+Design for Observability

+Fulfilling the three pillars of observability:

+- Logs
+- Metrics
+- Traces

 to start everything, run the docker-compose file located in /infrastructure

 ## o11y backends

-OTel-collector is configured to route to, fulfilling the three pillars of observability:
+OTel-collector is configured to route to

 - Loki (Logs)-localhost:3100
 - Prometheus (Metrics)—localhost:9090